-Dry extinguishing systems are strongly recommended for data centers because of the highly sensitive server room equipment.
+Inert gas extinguishing systems are strongly recommended for data centers because of the highly sensitive server room equipment.

-For example, the extinguishing properties of inert gas extinguishing systems are based on displacing oxygen in the protected area (inertization): flooding the area with nitrogen or argon typically lowers the percent by volume of oxygen to 13.8 vol-% to 10 vol-%, depending on the risk of fire and displaces the oxygen needed for the combustion process.
-This reliably extinguishes the fire and prevents reignition.
-Depending on the risk of fire and national regulations, inert gas extin- guishing systems are designed to be safe for people.
-This means that during extinguishing the oxygen will be reduced to a value between 13.8 vol-% and 10 vol-%.
+For example, the extinguishing properties of inert gas extinguishing systems are based on displacing oxygen in the protected area (inertization) which reliably extinguishes the fire and prevents reignition.
+Depending on the risk of fire and national regulations the oxygen level will be reduced to a value between 13.8 vol-% and 10 vol-% which allows the design of a system that is safe for people.